Skip to main content

 • Visiting students – The students home institution is responsible to ensuring their students have workplace insurance coverage.

 Upon the student’s request, the University may provide a letter confirming enrolment to the employer.
-The University is not able to enter into an agreement with a placement employer, or confirm workplace insurance coverage, unless the placement directly contributes to a student’s academic program.
+Unless the placement directly contributes to a student’s academic program, the University is not able to enter into an agreement with a placement employer or confirm workplace insurance coverage.

 Please contact your Registrar to discuss what academic options may be available to you and how you may participate in an experiential learning opportunity.